felixicaza/lightningcss-plugins/README.md

 - **[pxtorem](packages/pxtorem)**: A plugin to convert pixel units to rem units in your CSS.

-Each package is located in the [`packages`](packages) directory and follows a consistent structure for ease of development and maintenance.
+Each plugin is located in the [`packages`](packages) directory to follow a consistent structure for ease development and maintenance.

 ## 🤝 Contributing